sshaar/That-is-a-Known-Lie/README.md

 This repositary describes the work that was published for ACL paper, "That is a Known Lie: Detecting Previously Fact-Checked Claims" (see citation bellow).
 The paper focuses on the fact-checking task of lcaims by using previosuly fact-checked claims.

-This repository describes the work that was published in two papers (see citations below) on predicting the factuality and political bias in news media.
-Each paper proposes a different set of engineered features collected from sources of information related to the target media.

 ```
 @inproceedings{shaar-etal-2020-known,
     title = "That is a Known Lie: Detecting Previously Fact-Checked Claims",